Duk-young/Podo_Backend/README.md

 ## Testing APIs
 - Our Backend use Fast API Framework which supports swagger-UI
 - Default port for backend is set to 5001, so you can access http://localhost:5001/docs to check and try out all the available APIs.
+- Make sure you start server before you access to http://localhost:5001

 ## Instructions for Deployment
 - The workflow has been set to create a Docker image and push it to Heroku.
 So you do not have to worry about it, since it will be deployed as the codes get pushed to main branch